 OUR FACULTY have included Pulitzer and National Book Award finalists, an editor of the Norton Anthology of English Literature, a winner of three National Magazine Awards, and the only American named a Life Trustee of the Shakespeare Birthplace Trust.
-Some live right here in Sewanee; others visit us from as far away as the University of Zurich, as well as Vanderbilt, Boston University, CUNY, The University of CIncinnati, Syracuse, and other campuses, bringing with them lifetimes worth of experience as writers, scholars, and teachers.
+Some live right here in Sewanee; others visit us from as far away as the University of Zurich, as well as Vanderbilt, Boston University, CUNY, The University of Cincinnati, Syracuse, and other campuses, bringing with them lifetimes worth of experience as writers, scholars, and teachers.
 They teach classes on Faulkner, Dante, and Shakespeare; on African American Literature, Modern Poetry and the Environment, Southern Literature, and the Bible.
 They teach Latin American and Russian Literature in translation.
 To make sure our students get the most out of these classroom encounters, we keep our numbers low; around 12 people in a class or workshop, with about 100 in the program as a whole.

 The makeup of faculty changes a bit each summer, with our veterans rotating in and out and some new faces appearing every June.
 It's our way of providing, within the scope of a small program, something of the breadth and depth of a large one.
 Over the course of their studies our students will get to know many distinguished teachers and hear many voices.

 Daniel Anderson’s work has appeared in Poetry, The Kenyon Review, The Yale Review, The Hudson Review, Harper’s, The New Republic, and Best American Poetry, among other places.
 He is the author of two poetry collections, Drunk in Sunlight and January Rain, and the editor of The Selected Poems of Howard Nemerov.
 His honors include a Pushcart Prize as well as fellowships from the National Endowment for the Arts and the Bogliasco Foundation.
 Educated at the University of Cincinnatti and The Johns Hopkins University, he is Associate Professor of Creative Writing at the University of Oregon.
-Photo: Miriam Berkeley
+Photo: Mary Stafford.

 Allen Reddick is the author of The Making of Johnson’s Dictionary, 1746-1773 (1996) and the editor of Johnson's Unpublished Revisions of his Dictionary: A Facsimile Edition with Commentary and Analysis (2005), both published by Cambridge University Press, as well as articles concerning English literature from the 17th through the 18th century.
 A graduate of Sewanee, he earned his M.A. from Cambridge, his Ph.D. from Columbia, and began his teaching career in 1985 at Harvard, where he served as Assistant, then Associate, Professor of English.
 In 1993 he took up his current post as professor of English literature at the University of Zurich.

 His scholarly work has been supported by the American Council of Learned Societies, the British Academy, the Swiss National Science Foundation, and the American Society for 18th-Century Studies, among others.
 He is currently tracing the vast book distribution activities of the 18th-century radical, Thomas Hollis.
 Last year, he was elected a Fellow of the Linnean Society of London for his work on the library of Carl Linnaeus.
 Photo: Mary Stafford.

-Lauryl Tucker is Assistant Professor of English at the University of the South, where she teaches classes on modern literature.
+Lauryl Tucker is Associate Professor of English at the University of the South, where she teaches classes on modern literature.
 Her scholarly interests range from Virginia Woolf and T. S. Eliot to C.S.
 Lewis and Dorothy Sayers; her essays have appeared in such journals as Literature Interpretation Theory, Twentieth-Century Literature, and The Sewanee Theological Review.
 At present she is hard at work on a book about humor and gender in the work of such poets as Louise Bennett, Stevie Smith, and Carol Ann Duffy.
 A graduate of Sewanee, Lauryl Tucker earned her MA and PhD at the University of Virginia.
+Photo: Camille Stallings.